KnowledgeLab/content_analysis/2-Corpus-Linguistics.md

 To get started we will need some targets, lets start by downloading one of the corpuses from `nltk`.
 Lets take a look at how that works.

-first we can get a list of corpuses avaible from the Gutenburg corpus
+first we can get a list of corpuses available from the Gutenburg corpus

 ```python
 print(nltk.corpus.gutenberg.fileids())